 BA, Human Development, Colby College; MPH, Health Education, University of North Carolina at Chapel Hill; MAHL, Hebrew Letters, Reconstructionist Rabbinical College

-Professor Nancy E. Epstein serves as an Associate Professor at the Drexel University School of Public Health since 2000.
-She has worked in the field of public health for 36 years.
+Professor Nancy E. Epstein has served as an Associate Professor at the Drexel University School of Public Health since 2000.
+She has worked in the field of public health for nearly 40 years.
 Originally trained as a community health educator, she has held leadership positions in health policy and legislation, advocacy, community organizing, non-profit management, and public health education.
 Her work has spanned a diverse range of topics, including health care for underserved communities, health insurance disparities, patients’ rights in managed care, long term care, hunger, nutrition, physical and intellectual disabilities, oral health, health promotion and sustainable agriculture.
 She is a trained mediator, facilitator, and spent 18 years studying systems-centered training (SCT) and group dynamics with Yvonne Agazarian.
 In 2006, Professor Epstein was ordained a rabbi by the Reconstructionist Rabbinical College.